-- I. suitable adopted or adoptable road access is deliverable at an early stage in the development (prior to 25% occupation of the relevant phase in which the serviced plots are located as agreed at planning application stage); - II. a range of plots sizes are provided, suitable for detached homes with scaffold margins within the plot boundary; - III. plots are free of ground retaining structure requirements; - IV. plots are free of Party Wall requirements unless only developable as a semidetached or terraced dwelling, - V. each plot must be marketed for at least 36 months at a fair plot valuation and in accordance with a marketing strategy to be approved by the local planning authority; and - VI. prior to marketing, each plot must be developable by a custom or self builder, with no issues to prevent immediate purchase and development.
+- I. suitable adopted or adoptable road access is deliverable at an early stage in the development (prior to 25% occupation of the relevant phase in which the serviced plots are located as agreed at planning application stage); - II. a range of plots sizes are provided, suitable for detached homes with scaffold margins within the plot boundary; - III. plots are free of Party Wall requirements unless only developable as a semidetached or terraced dwelling, - IV. each plot must be marketed for at least 36 months at a fair plot valuation and in accordance with a marketing strategy to be approved by the local planning authority; and - V. prior to marketing, each plot must be developable by a custom or self builder, with no issues to prevent immediate purchase and development.
 On plot services must be provided prior to marketing.
 The Council will need to be satisfied that legal access and servicing will be possible for potential plot purchasers, before outline planning permission is granted.